Music of Adelaide: 2013: Reverb report leads to new support

-As a result of Elbourne's report, the Music Development Office and adjunct St Paul's Creative Centre was created by the state government (then under Arts SA, now Dept of Innovation & Skills) in 2014, with the goal of "build[ing] pathways into creative and industry development, with city vibrancy and economic benefit being the ultimate outcomes", which it does by facilitating grants, fellowships and other means of developing the careers of contemporary musicians.
+As a result of Elbourne's report, the Music Development Office (MDO) and adjunct St Paul's Creative Centre were created by the state government (then under Arts SA, now CreateSA) in 2014, with the goal of "build[ing] pathways into creative and industry development, with city vibrancy and economic benefit being the ultimate outcomes", which it does by facilitating grants, fellowships and other means of developing the careers of contemporary musicians.
+St Paul's Creative Centre was closed in 2023.

 A new independent body called Musitec and an advisory body known as the Music Industry Council were also established.

 City of Music

 Adelaide was awarded a UNESCO City of Music title from the United Nations in late 2015, after an application driven by the Festival Centre, the Music Development Office and Adelaide City Council.
 It was the 19th city to gain the status.

 In 2015, it was said that there were more live music venues per capita in Adelaide than any other capital city in the southern hemisphere, and Lonely Planet labelled Adelaide “Australia’s live music city”.